-This quintessentially festive tale sees Clara’s nutcracker doll come to life, and sweep her away to the magical kingdom of the Sugar Plum Fairy.
-Between 28 – 31 December, four shining Principals will be performing the role of the Sugar Plum Fairy – Céline, Momoko, Miki and Jenna.
+This quintessentially festive tale sees Clara’s nutcracker doll come to life, and sweep her away through a winter wonderland.
+Between 28 – 31 December, three shining Principals will be performing the lead role of Clara – Arancha, Laura and Karla.

 Scroll to get to know them better:

 Spanish Arancha Baselga trained at the Maria de Avila Dance School before joining the Birmingham Royal Ballet in 2002.

 ‘I can’t wait to dance the role of Clara in The Nutcracker in The Royal Albert Hall.
 A perfect ballet in one of the most iconic venues of London.
 It’s just going to be superb!’